Université du Québec à Rimouski: History

-First milestones
+Founding

 Religious and community leaders first proposed establishing a university in Rimouski in the 1930s.
-By the 1950s, the Seminaire de Rimouski had begun offering postsecondary-level courses in partnership with Université Laval.
-Following the onset of the Quiet Revolution in Québec, postsecondary access expanded in the Bas-Saint-Laurent region.
+By the 1950s, the Séminaire de Rimouski had begun offering post-secondary-level courses in partnership with Université Laval.
+Following the onset of the Quiet Revolution in Québec, post-secondary access expanded in the Bas-Saint-Laurent region.
 The Parent Commission report established that Québec's citizens were entitled to full educational opportunities at all levels.
 Implementing the report's recommendations necessitated secularizing the province's educational system, which had largely been run by religious organizations.
 An act creating the Université du Québec was passed by the provincial legislative assembly in 1968.
 One year later, the Université du Québec à Rimouski opened on the grounds of the former monastery of the Ursulines of Quebec.

+1969–1973

+From 1969 to 1973, UQAR was known as the Centre d'études universitaires de Rimouski (CEUR).

+In its inaugural year, the CEUR counted 139 full-time students and 306 part-time students.
+Low enrolment in its early years prompted the university to open regional centres across the Gaspésie and Bas-Saint-Laurent regions.
+Early expansion of available programs focused on oceanography.

+By 1970, more than 1,500 students were enrolled at CEUR, though only 308 as full-time students.

+1973–present

+In 1973, the CEUR became the Université du Québec à Rimouski.
+Alcide H. Horth served as its first rector.

 2009 fire

-During the night of May 14, 2009, at approximately 1:30, the fire alarm system was triggered and reported by the on-duty Rimouski campus security agent.
-At the same time, smoke was spotted by patrolmen from the Sûreté du Québec passing by.
+During the night of 13-14 May 2009, at approximately 1:30 a.m., a fire broke out.
+The fire alarm system was triggered and the fire was also reported by the on-duty Rimouski campus security agent.
+At the same time, smoke was spotted by patrolmen from the Sûreté du Québec.
 The fire resulted in a general alarm for the Rimouski fire department, prompting assistance from the fire departments of Bic and St-Anaclet.
-By midday, the fire was contained and mostly put out.
-It resulted in the destruction of the main wing's belfry as well as major fire damage to the roof and water damage to the floors below.
+By midday, the fire had been contained and largely extinguished.
+It resulted in the destruction of the main wing's belfry, as well as major fire damage to the roof and water damage to the floors below.

-The affected wing houses procurement and printing services, student services, the student bookstore, the rector's and vice-rector's offices, finances and human resources, as well as classes and working spaces for graduate students.
-The university's geography department uses the classes located on the 5th floor, directly under the fire-damaged part of the building, and researchers occupy the offices located directly under the collapsed belfry.
-Many graduate students are also working on the 5th floor.
+The affected wing housed procurement and printing services, student services, the student bookstore, the rector's and vice-rector's offices, finance and human resources, as well as classrooms and working spaces for graduate students.
+The university's geography department used the classrooms located on the 5th floor, directly under the fire-damaged part of the building, and researchers occupied the offices located directly under the collapsed belfry.
+Many graduate students also worked on the 5th floor.

 The damage was estimated at the time to be at least $3 million.